akiipli/Allan/README.md

 Check CodeBlocksLinker.txt for lines to set up Trips Code project in your Code Blocks development environment.
 Also these lines can be project based, if you develop something else and wish not mess up primary settings.
 To do it right click on project and find target options.

+---

+IK folder has IK development in it.
+To test out IK, select A and B transformers in bone chain.
+It may have lots of bones and more complicated shape.
+Press Alt+A. Gray line appears.
+You must be in Bind Mode.
+Exit Bind Mode and select point B, press Shift+G to move around, right-click to cancel movement.
+No saving and loading with IK chains.
+IK dialog must be done.
+No poses for IK chains.
+No playback for them.
+All must be done.
+Other problems with scaling and rotation.
+Maybe needs hierarchical chains system.
+Submitted into Trips Code folder Scenes IK 2 to serve as testfile.
+This file opens only in IK project, but chains need to be made manually there.